 Research Training Group 2553

-The Research Training Group 2553 “Symmetries and classifying spaces: analytic, arithmetic and derived” was approved by the German Research Foundation in November 2019 and will start in April 2020.
+The Research Training Group 2553 “Symmetries and classifying spaces: analytic, arithmetic and derived” was approved by the German Research Foundation in November 2019 and started in April 2020.

 Summary (from our proposal)